-NOTE! – The longest time period for the client to uninstall the app is 85 minutes (assuming machine policy polling cycle is set to 60 minutes).
-For this uninstall feature, the site can process up to 1000 collection membership changes every 10 minutes.
+NOTE! – The longest time period for the client to uninstall the app is 85 minutes (assuming the machine policy polling cycle is set to 60 minutes).
+The site can process up to 1000 collection membership changes for this uninstall feature every 10 minutes.

 component="SMS_BUSINESS_APP_PROCESS_MANAGER_ImplicitUninstallWorker" context="" type="1" thread="149" file=""> <![LOG[ImplicitUninstall: ProcessAppCollectionRulesQueue - Total count of records inserted is 0.]LOG]!><time="05:17:42.2801477" date="8-3-2021" component="SMS_BUSINESS_APP_PROCESS_MANAGER_ImplicitUninstallWorker" context="" type="1" thread="151" file=""> ImplicitUninstall: ProcessAppCollectionRulesQueue - Total count of records inserted is 1.
 ImplicitUninstall: ProcessAppCollectionRulesQueue - Event triggered ImplicitUninstall: ProcessAppCollectionRulesQueue - Total count of records inserted is 0.

-I didn’t want to wait for 85 minutes to test this scenario, hence initiated the policies manually from the ConfigMgr applet.
+I didn’t want to wait for 85 minutes to test this scenario, initiating the policies manually from the ConfigMgr applet.
 I have initiated a Machine policy and Application deployment Evaluation cycle to test this scenario quickly.

 I noticed action type uninstall is initiated in AppDiscovery.log.
 However, the application is not getting uninstalled or removed from the Windows PC.